 Another point this story makes is that some friendships don’t last.
-You make a friend when you’re young, when you get older your interests change and sometimes you just go your separate ways.
-It’s sad but that’s just the way things are sometimes.
+You make friends when you’re young, and when you get older your interests change, and sometimes you go your separate ways.
+It’s sad, but that’s just the way things are sometimes.

-Anyone remember when I posted ‘The Secret Tree’by Natalie Standtford?
-In that story, Minty loved roller derby and was practicing her skating in the beginning of the story.
-Minty was so cute trying to come up with a tough Roller Derby name to go with her name but could only come up with ‘Minty Fresh’, which to me sounds cool.
+Does anyone remember my review of ‘The Secret Tree’ by Natalie Standiford?
+In that story, Minty loved roller derby and was practicing her skating at the beginning of the story.
+Minty was so cute trying to come up with a tough Roller Derby name to go with her name but could only come up with ‘Minty Fresh,’ which to me sounds cool.
 If you like Minty, you’ll love Astrid.

 The man credited with inventing roller skates crashed into a mirror while showing off his new invention.